-Emergencies
+Emergencies (Policies CKC, CKD)

-Policies CKC, CKD

-All employees should be familiar with the safety procedures for responding to emergencies, including a medical emergency, and the evacuation diagrams posted in their work areas.
+All employees should be familiar with the safety procedures for responding to emergencies, including a medical emergency.
+Employees should locate evacuation diagrams posted in their work areas and be familiar with shelter in place, lockout, and lockdown procedures.
 Emergency drills will be conducted to familiarize employees and students with safety and evacuation procedures.
-Each_campus is equipped with an automatic external defibrillator.
+Each campus is equipped with an automatic external defibrillator.
 Fire extinguishers are located throughout all district buildings.
 Employees should know the location of these devices and procedures for their use.

-Purchasing Procedures
+Purchasing Procedures (Policy CH)

-Policy CH